cncf/devstats.archive/USAGE.md

 For example June 2017:

+`time GHA2DB_MYSQL=1 MYSQL_PASS=pwd ./gha2db.rb 2017-06-01 0 2017-07-01 0 'kubernetes,kubernetes-incubator,kubernetes-client'`
-`time GHA2DB_PSQL=1 PG_PASS=pwd ./gha2db.rb 2017-06-01 0 2017-07-01 0 'kubernetes,kubernetes-incubator,kubernetes-client'`
+`time PG_PASS=pwd ./gha2db 2017-06-01 0 2017-07-01 0 'kubernetes,kubernetes-incubator,kubernetes-client'`

 # Metrics tool
-There is also a tool `runq.rb`.
+There is also a tool `runq.rb`/`runq`.
 It is used to compute metrics saved in `sql` files.

 Example metrics are in `./psql_metrics/` and `./mysql_metrics/` directories.
 They're usually different for different databases (they're complex SQL's that uses DB specific REGEXP processing etc)